- Ed.D. Nova Southeastern University

 Barbara Packer-Muti, Ed.D., is the Executive Director, Office of Institutional and Community Engagement at Nova Southeastern University (NSU) since 2007.
 She has primary responsibility for NSU’s Quality Enhancement Plan, for a variety of employee, alumni, student, and community affiliates’ surveys, for the President’s annual Town Hall meetings, and for a variety of special projects for NSU’s President, Chief Operating Officer and Provost.
 She co-chairs the University-Wide Crisis Response/Emergency Preparedness Task Force and the University’s Enterprise Risk Management Committee.
 She is responsible for application to and maintenance of the Carnegie Elective Classification for NSU as “community engaged.”

 Prior to her current position at NSU, Dr. Packer-Muti was Dean of Academic Affairs at the Fischler School of Education.
 She also served as the first director of the Applied Research Office at the Fischler School.
-Dr. Packer-Muti has been employed at NSU since 1987 and holds a professor rank at the Fischler School and at the Department of Justice and Human Services in the College of Arts, Humanities, and Social Sciences (CAHSS).
+Dr. Packer-Muti has been employed at NSU since 1987 and is a professor in the Department of Justice and Human Services at the Abraham S. Fischler College of Education and School of Criminal Justice (FCE&SCJ).

 Dr. Packer-Muti earned her bachelor’s degree at Douglass College of Rutgers University with a major in speech-language pathology and a minor in psychology, her master’s degree in audiology from Columbia University and her doctoral degree in education at NSU.
 Dr. Packer-Muti works with faculty and administrators across NSU on direct and indirect measures of student learning outcomes and has taught numerous courses in an online, blended and face-to-face formats to undergraduate, masters, and doctoral students.